 The last two globbing flags are probably the least used.
 They are there really for completeness.
-They are (#s), to match only at the start of a string, and (#e), to match only at the end.
+They are $(\#S)$ , to match only at the start of a string, and $(\#e)$ , to match only at the end.
 Unlike the other flags they are purely local, just making a statement about the point where they occur in the pattern.

-They correspond to the much more commonly used '^' and '\$' in regular expressions.
+They correspond to the much more commonly used ' $^{\prime}$ and ' $^{\circ}$ ' in regular expressions.
 The difference is that shell patterns nearly always match a complete string, so telling the pattern that a certain point is the start or end isn't usually very useful.
 There are two occasions when it is.
 The first is when the start or end is to be matched as an alternative to something else.
-For example, succeeds if dirpart is a complete path segment of \$file - with a slash or nothing at all before and after it.
+For example, succeeds if dirpart is a complete path segment of file - with a slash or nothing at all before and after it.
 Remember, once again, that slashes aren't special in pattern matches unless they're performing filename generation.
 The effect of these two flags isn't altered at all by their being inside another set of parentheses.

-'''

-[[ file = ((#s)|/)dirpart((#e)|/) ]]
+[[ \$file = \((#s)|/)dirpart((#e)|/)\ ]]

-'''

 The second time these are useful is in parameter matches where the pattern is not guaranteed to match a complete string.
 If you use (#s) or (#e), it will force that point to be the start or end despite the operator in use.
-So $\{param\#pattern(\#e)\}$ will remove pattern from param only if it matches the entire string: the ## must match at the head, while the (#e) must match at the end.
+So $\{param \# pattern (\#e)\}$ will remove pattern from param only if it matches the entire string: the ## must match at the head, while the (#e) must match at the end.

-You can get the effect with param: pattern, and further more this is rather faster.
-The pattern will match as far as it can along the test string, it only needs to try the match once.
-However, since pattern will backtrack along the pattern, trying to match pattern (#e), entirely heedless of the fact that the pattern itself specifically won't match if it doesn't extend to the end.
+You can get the effect with $\{param: \#pattern\}$ , and further more this is rather faster.
+The :# operator has some global knowledge about how to match; it knows that since pattern will match as far as it can along the test string, it only needs to try the match once.
+However, since '##' just needs to match at the head of the string, it will backtrack along the pattern, trying to match pattern (#e), entirely heedless of the fact that the pattern itself specifically won't match if it doesn't extend to the end.
 So it's more efficient to use the special parameter operators whenever they're available.